yash2815/AWS_Project/README.md

 Finally, I received an email notification via Amazon SNS alerting me about the In alarm state.

 For detailed Instructions, check out Stepwise guide in the repository.
-For visualized or pictorial guide, check out Screenshots repository
+For visualized or pictorial guide, check out Screenshots repository.